cchayden/xframes/README.rst

 After starting docker container, browse to http://localhost:7777/tree.
 Then open info/Presentation.ipynb.
-If you execute the cells in this notebook, then xFrames is up and running.
+If you execute the cells in this notebook, then XFrames is up and running.

 Documentation
 -------------